nsang0u/amarteurs/_posts/2018-11-12-DigitalMockup.md

 ## Task 2:

 The user has gone to the board.
 In its initial state, it has a visualization of the exhibit with paintings surrounded by hues representing peoples’ reactions to that art piece.
 The user is prompted to select an art piece by tapping.
-In the prototype they should choose “One Sheep, Two Sheep”.
+In the prototype they choose "Lilac Sheep".

 ![Imgur](https://imgur.com/zkX3U8r.png)